Giro d'Italia Preview & Betting Tips

 Past Giro d'Italia General Classification Winners

-Below are the last ten winners of the Giro d'Italia general classification, Italian riders do have a great record in the race with forty-one Italian riders winning a total of seventy-one of the previous general classifications, however, the tide is turning, since 2008, only four of the eighteen events have been won by Italian riders which include none of the last nine, Vincenzo Nibali success in 2016 was the last.
-Jai Hindley's (Australia) success in 2022 and Primož Roglič's (Slovenia) in 2023 were first-time wins for the countries.
+Below are the last ten winners of the Giro d'Italia general classification, Italian riders do have a great record in the race with forty-one Italian riders winning a total of seventy-one of the previous general classifications, however, the tide is turning, since 2008, only four of the nineteen events have been won by Italian riders which include none of the last ten, Vincenzo Nibali success in 2016 was the last.
+Jai Hindley's (Australia) success in 2022, Primož Roglič's (Slovenia) in 2023, and Jonas Vingegaard's (Denmark) in 2026 were first-time wins for the countries.

 There has not been a back-to-back winner since Miguel Indurain achieved this feat in 1992-93.
 Before him, you have to go back to the 1960s to find the previous rider to win it back-to-back, and that was Franco Balmamion in 1962-63.